broodminder/userguide/en/docs/2_data_Interpretation.md

 * Temperatures equalize between the boxes but are not high enough for brood to develop.

+* Both boxes are getting warmer which could be a sign that the queen started lying, potentially in both boxes.

 ![nom de l'image](./images/dataint/15.png#thumbnail)

 This chart is broken down in sections for a closer look at the data and corresponding analysis.